RaviTella/qnamakerbot/README.md

     git clone https://github.com/RaviTella/qnamakerbot.git
     ```

-- In a terminal, navigate to `samples/csharp_dotnetcore/11a.qnamaker`
+- In a terminal, navigate to `qnamakerbot`
 - Run the bot from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal